Post-Training Neural Network Pruning using Graph Curvature: Experiments

 \subsubsection{Effect of Weight Decay on Neural Curvature and Magnitude}

-Weight decay (WD) is known to influence the distribution of weights in neural networks, which can in turn affect pruning behavior.
+WD is known to influence the distribution of weights in NNs, which can in turn affect pruning behavior.
 The results in the previous sections showed that when WD training is used, magnitude-based pruning improves and can approach or even exceed the performance of our method.
-In this section, we systematically investigate models trained with different WD hyper-parameters to examine how WD affects pruning outcomes and to further illustrate its impact on different pruning methods.
-We compare full-model edge removal across models trained with different weight decay (WD) hyper-parameters on CIFAR-10.
-Figure~\ref{fig:vggori_relu_wdablation} shows results for VGG9-lite ReLU trained with WD parameters $1\mathrm{e}{-5}$, $1\mathrm{e}{-4}$, and $1\mathrm{e}{-3}$, while Figure~\ref{fig:vggori_tanh_wdablation} presents results for VGG9-lite Tanh, trained with WD parameters $1\mathrm{e}{-5}$, $1\mathrm{e}{-4}$, and a mixed $1\mathrm{e}{-4}$/$1\mathrm{e}{-5}$ setup to achieve higher accuracy.
+In this section, we systematically investigate models trained with different WD hyperparameters to examine how WD affects pruning outcomes and to further illustrate its impact on different pruning methods.

+We compare full-model edge removal across models trained with different weight decay (WD) hyperparameters on CIFAR-10.
+Figure~\ref{fig:vggori_relu_wdablation} shows results for VGG9-lite ReLU trained with WD parameters $1\mathrm{e}{-5}$, $1\mathrm{e}{-4}$, and $1\mathrm{e}{-3}$, and the results for Tanh models are presented in Appendix~\ref{appedix:wdhp}.
 The results indicate that larger WD values substantially improve the effectiveness of magnitude pruning.
 Effectively, WD helps eliminate unimportant weights by pushing them toward very small values, thus compressing the valid data paths within the network.
-As the WD parameter increases, magnitude pruning becomes more efficient; however, our method still achieves comparable performance on ReLU models and only slightly underperforms at the end for Tanh models with larger WD hyper-parameters.
-Finally, it is important to note that increasing the WD hyper-parameter typically results in lower accuracy and requires significantly more training effort.
+As the WD parameter increases, magnitude pruning becomes more efficient; however, our method still achieves comparable performance on ReLU models.
+Finally, it is important to note that increasing the WD hyperparameter typically results in lower accuracy and requires significantly more training effort.
 Thus, although it is possible to obtain models which are effectively pruned through magnitude-based pruning, one may need to trade off other model properties, such as accuracy or computation.